Terms & Conditions

 To process your order for our services including:

-(a) Processing invoices
+(a) Process invoices

-(b) Manage payments fees & charges
+(b) Manage payments fees & charges, refunds and prevent fraud

 (c) Collect and recover money owed to us.